-When Katie Toghramadjian resigned her job as an engineer in July 2002 — a job she was passionate about — it was with the intuition that there was a better way to do business; a way to honor individuals, support effective decision-making, and avoid one-size-fits-all approaches.
+When Katie Toghramadjian left her job as an engineer in July 2002 — a job she was passionate about — it was with the intuition that there was a better way to do business; a way to honor individuals, support effective decision-making, and avoid one-size-fits-all approaches.
 Unable to find it within the industry at the time, she set out to create it for herself and Isthmus Engineering was founded that October.

 As Isthmus organically and steadily grew, we operated with the belief that it is possible to thrive within a paradigm that:

 - treats employees as people first, not taking anyone for granted

 - views colleague firms as partners, not as competition